Nothing preaches better than the act.

 Jovan signed as an undrafted free agent with the Lions in 2010 and attended the club's training camp in June.
 He signed a contract extension prior to the 2013 season.

-2014: Another standout campaign for the veteran right guard he started every game for a fifth consecutive season, picking up yet another West Division All-Star selection and his fourth All-Canadian honour.
+2014: Another standout campaign for the veteran right tackle he started every game for a fifth consecutive season, picking up yet another West Division All-Star selection and his fourth All-Canadian honour.

 2013: In his fourth CFL season, Jovan anchored the offensive line from his right tackle position and played all 18 games for the club.
 Part of a five-man unit that showed steady improvement through the season, the line surrendered just seven sacks in the final four games of the regular season.
 Jovan’s consistent play netted him a West Division and CFL All-Star selection, the third consecutive league-wide honour for him.